serverlessworkflow/specification/examples/README.md

 #### Workflow Results

-For the example order event the workflow output for a successful completion would look like for example:
+For the example order event, the workflow output for a successful completion would look like for example:

 ``` json
 {